Inflect logo

 Natural Disaster Risk

-Shenzhen has a Low overall natural disaster risk profile, with a composite score of 3 out of 10, as of September 2025.
-However, its coastal location exposes it to specific, high-impact weather and geological events that require careful facility selection and disaster recovery planning.
+Shenzhen has a Low overall risk profile, with a score of 3 out of 10 as of September 2025.
+The city's coastal location makes it susceptible to specific weather-related events, which modern data center designs are built to mitigate.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business